Castletown railway station: 1967–1974

 With the reopening of the line by the Marquis of Ailsa in June 1967, the station reopened, but later than the remainder of the network; owing to gas mains being laid beneath the track further south it served as the temporary terminus in 1967 with the full line reinstated in 1968, when it again resumed use as an occasional passing place.
 The station was also used for the delivery and dispatch of the short lived Mantainor scheme during this period.
 The Marquis took his five-year option at the close of the 1971 season and the Railway Company resumed operation, marking the centenary in 1974.

 1975–1977

 In 1975 the railway only operated between Castletown and Port Erin so it acted as a temporary terminus; this was as a cost cutting experiment but was deemed to be failure not serving the capital.
 The following year saw services extended to Ballasalla which again proved unsuccessful, so in 1977 the full line reopened (with government subsidy from the then Tourist Board), again seeing Castletown again regularly used as a passing place.

 1978–1999

 The railway was nationalised in 1978 and from May that year began to be operated by the Manx Electric Railway Board, later becoming the Isle of Man Passenger Transport Board which also had responsibility for the bus services.
-The station continued to be manned and used to cross trains on a daily basis in season.
+The station continued to be staffed and used to cross trains on a daily basis in season.
 It was not until 1987 that a Saturday service was operated however.